beeminder/beebot/Readme.md

 This is the source for Beebot, a Slack bot that allows you to interact with Beeminder.

 You can [install](https://www.beeminder.com/addtoslack) Beebot on your Slack team to test it out.
-You'll need a Beeminder account as well before you do.
+You'll need a Beeminder account before you do.

 ### @beebot and /bee